Will the Great Entiat Earthquake of 1872 Happen Again?

 One of the largest known earthquakes in the Pacific Northwest - The 1872 North Cascades Earthquake, occurred on December 15, 1872.

-The USGS (United States Geological Survey) team of Sherrod, Blakely and Weaver used LiDAR (Light Detection And Ranging) and Paleoseismology in and around Entiat.
-Their study have uncovered evidence with future implications for our region.
+The USGS (United States Geological Survey) team of Sherrod, Blakely, and Weaver used LiDAR (Light Detection And Ranging) and Paleoseismology in and around Entiat.
+Their study has uncovered evidence with future implications for our region.

 Two breakthrough findings from this study include